 There are plenty of choices when it comes to choosing accommodation in Luang Prabang.
 From the impressive 5* resort, historic hotels, simple hostels, and locally owned guesthouses, you will find something to fit your budget and needs.

 During our recent visit, we stayed on a quaint little side street minutes from the center and Mekong River.
 I fell in love with this little spot.
 There are a few budget guesthouses and nicer hotel-style accommodations available down this street.
-Check out Mylaohome Hotel & Spa for comfortable rooms, awesome spa and delicious cafe onsite from $23.00 per night.
+Check out Mylaohome Hotel & Spa for comfortable rooms, an awesome spa, and a delicious cafe onsite from $23.00 per night.
 There is also Villa Pumalin which has an indoor pool and beautiful wooden rooms starting at $30.00 per night.

 Here are my top picks for the backpacking Luang Prabang: